rfomin/elfbsp/README.md

 `-vvv --super-verbose`
-This is the same as using --verbose three times, and enables the display of all the minor issues (such as mismatched sectors).
+This is the same as using --verbose three times, and enables the display of all the minor issues (such as unclosed subsectors).

 `-b --backup`
 Backs up each input file before processing it.